 As the customer is generally the sole owner of the recorded data, the duration of the storage is in accordance with the customer’s wishes.
 In general, all data is stored since the commencement of tracking recording for this website.
 In the case of the Netmind cloud solution, the data is permanently deleted by Mindlab servers on expiry of the contract with the customer.
 The stored data can be shared with the customer.

-According to section 15 of the German telemedia Act (TMG – Telemediengesetz), website operators are obliged to provide their visitors with the opportunity to opt out of tracking.
 With this question, we want to demonstrate how you can give your customers an opt-out option with Netmind Core.

 To block your tracking, Netmind needs to install a cookie on your computer.
 Cookies are small text files read by various types of software, which contain information which is processed.
 Visitors who therefore have the cookie ‘nmdnt’ with the value 1 set in their browser are ignored by Netmind Core tracking.
 As a cookie may only be used for the same domain, you will need to implement the use of the cookie on the website from a technical perspective.